46bit/46b.it/_posts/2017-06-26-seeing-more-amsterdam.md

 I'm really quite proud of how I've dressed so far this trip.
 I've been overweight for a long time, which naturally means a degree of body image problems.
 But this trip I've been wearing short-sleeves and shorts and it's been great.
 It is no longer 35°C outside but 24°C is easily sufficient.

-Next I followed a [tip from The Guardian](https://www.theguardian.com/world/2017/jun/20/chips-are-down-for-belgian-frites-as-eu-acts-on-chemical) and went to [get some frites.](https://goo.gl/maps/MjGKSYg1n5k) They were indeed very gorgeous, especially with some sort of mayonaise that I picked at random off a list in Dutch.
+Next I followed a [tip from The Guardian](https://www.theguardian.com/world/2017/jun/20/chips-are-down-for-belgian-frites-as-eu-acts-on-chemical) and went to **[get some frites.](https://goo.gl/maps/MjGKSYg1n5k)** They were indeed very gorgeous, especially with some sort of mayonaise that I picked at random off a list in Dutch.

+## Canal Tour

 I've walked a very long way every day of this trip so far.
 My feet hurt.
 Thus I needed something to do sitting down.
 By pure chance, Amsterdam is a city with canals whose view of the city beats that of the streets.
 So I went on a canal tour, for €11.